CCrashZer0/LazyAdmin/LazyAdmin.md

 Now that we have root access we need to try and find out root flag.

 ![rootFlag](images/rootFlag.png "rootFlag")
-And just like that we have collected the root flag and pwnd this challange.
+And just like that we have collected the root flag and pwnd this challenge.

 # Congratulations you have just completed the Lazy Admin challenge!